regina-normal/regina/python/docstrings/README.txt

   LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+All modifications are Copyright (c) 2022 Ben Burton, and released under the same license as above.